How to Retrieve and Identify Reconciled Transactions in QuickBooks Online API

 At first glance, QuickBooks Online’s TransactionList API seems perfect for this.

-But when I started experimenting, I discovered a limitation that every developer integrating QuickBooks should know about.
+However, when I began experimenting, I discovered a limitation that every developer integrating QuickBooks should be aware of.

 Step 1: Fetch Transactions using TransactionList API